 Canon 6d Mark II – A great camera for advanced photographers who are comfortable with shooting in Manual Mode.
 You’ll get some outstanding shots with this DSLR.

 Smart Phone – Cameras on your phone nowadays are amazing.
 If this is your picture-taking device, you will surely capture some amazing images.
 I usually “tourist” with my DSLR around my neck and my Smart Phone in hand!
 And yes, I probably don’t “blend in” that well.

 You may even wish to arrive early in the morning for the best photo opportunities.
-Whatever you choose as your camera as you discover 17-Mile Drive, you will want to have the battery charged and ready to go for the day!
+Whatever you choose as your camera as you discover 17-Mile Drive in Pebble Beach, California, you will want to have the battery charged and ready to go for the day!